 - Violent actions

-- Loses control of his or her life
+- Loss of control over his or her life

-- Will do anything to get more cocaine
+- A willingness to do anything to get more cocaine

-- Spends hundreds of thousands of dollars on his or her habit
+- Spending a tremendous amount of money on his or her habit

-- Loses interest in friends, family and social activities
+- A loss of interest in friends, family, and social activities

-- Has a need to take the drug just to feel "normal"
+- A need to take the drug just to feel “normal”